Hodainium/NovaMYST/README.md

 ### Frontend (Runtime)

-- **axios** – Promise-based HTTP client used to make API requests to the backend.
-- **bootstrap** – CSS framework for responsive design and prebuilt UI components.
 - **firebase** – Client SDK to handle user authentication and interaction with Firebase services.
 - **lucide-react** – Icon library for clean, customizable SVG icons.
 - **react** – Library for building user interfaces with component-based architecture.